JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 *   Use Oracle Mysql Database Management System for storing and persisting Users data and activities.
 And provides a script to import demo users and lookup data like countries, themes and timezones.
 *   Use Hibernate JPA implementation as an access layer for Oracle Mysql Database.
 *   Use Simple Java Captcha in the public registration Page to provide a another level of security.

-**Important Technical Features**
-1. Dynamically switching of interface language using server side session object User and i18n propertybundle.
+*   Dynamically switching of interface language using server side session object User and i18n propertybundle.
-2. Dynamically switching of theme using server side session object User and bootswatch css files.
+*   Dynamically switching of theme using server side session object User and bootswatch css files.
-3. Dynamically login using dynamic login page and server side servlet for Login.
+*   Dynamically login using dynamic login page and server side servlet for Login.
-4. Dynamically logout using dynamic server side servlet.
+*   Dynamically logout using dynamic server side servlet.
-5. Dynamically fetch card content using jQuery AJAX, BlockUI and toastr plugins.
+*   Dynamically fetch card content using jQuery AJAX, BlockUI and toastr plugins.
-6. Dynamically list web application folders and files using fancytree plugin in.
+*   Dynamically list web application folders and files using fancytree plugin in.
-7. Dynamically list chart of accounts as parent/child records using fancytree plugin in.
+*   Dynamically list chart of accounts as parent/child records using fancytree plugin in.
-8. Diary Web Calendar through fullcalendar, inputmask, daterangepicker and bootstrap modal wrapper.
+*   Diary Web Calendar through fullcalendar, inputmask, daterangepicker and bootstrap modal wrapper.
-9. Dynamically populate and fetch select2 AJAX data with/out custom result data.
+*   Dynamically populate and fetch select2 AJAX data with/out custom result data.
-10. Dynamically populate summernote editor plugin in JSP or from AJAX request's content.
+*   Dynamically populate summernote editor plugin in JSP or from AJAX request's content.
-11. Dynamically serve static resources through simple servlet for binary content.
+*   Dynamically serve static resources through simple servlet for binary content.
-12. Open image on client side to crop it and then upload cropped version to server.
+*   Open image on client side to crop it and then upload cropped version to server.
-13. Dynamically load malihu scrollable pane with ajax content.
+*   Dynamically load malihu scrollable pane with ajax content.
-14. Dynamically submitting form using jQuery AJAX form, jQuery validation, summernote editor.
+*   Dynamically submitting form using jQuery AJAX form, jQuery validation, summernote editor.
-15. Dynamic wizard with form and validations.
+*   Dynamic wizard with form and validations.
-16. Dynamic Datatables content and pagination plugins and filtration.
+*   Dynamic Datatables content and pagination plugins and filtration.
-17. Individual-column search using ajax and select2 and daterangepicker and inputmask.
+*   Individual-column search using ajax and select2 and daterangepicker and inputmask.
-18. Implements dynamic charts using echarts plugin with ajax contents.
+*   Implements dynamic charts using echarts plugin with ajax contents.
-19. Implements create new message for user using select2 & summernote .
+*   Implements create new message for user using select2 & summernote .
-20. Implements file manager feature to upload and download files using jquery Ajax form and binary servlet.
+*   Implements file manager feature to upload and download files using jquery Ajax form and binary servlet.
-21. Using Fancytree plugin to dynamically list web application folders and files. implements a preview of server sharing folder by parent-child to Using Fancytree plugin to dynamically list web application folders and files.
+*   Using Fancytree plugin to dynamically list web application folders and files. implements a preview of server sharing folder by parent-child to Using Fancytree plugin to dynamically list web application folders and files.
-22. Diary Web Calendar through fullcalendar, inputmask, daterangepicker and bootstrap modal wrapper.
+*   Diary Web Calendar through fullcalendar, inputmask, daterangepicker and bootstrap modal wrapper.
 Implements event table diary based requirement to implements Diary Web Calendar through fullcalendar, inputmask, daterangepicker and bootstrap modal wrapper.
-23. Dynamically serve static resources through simple servlet for binary content.
+*   Dynamically serve static resources through simple servlet for binary content.
 External File Browser. impelments a Dynamically serve static resources through simple servlet for binary content.
 External File Browser.
-24. Implements file manager feature to upload and download files using jquery Ajax form and binary servlet for internal archive and resources.
+*   Implements file manager feature to upload and download files using jquery Ajax form and binary servlet for internal archive and resources.
 Implements file manager feature to upload and download files using jquery Ajax form and binary servlet for internal archive and resources.
-25. Implements create new message popup for user using select2 & summernote .
+*   Implements create new message popup for user using select2 & summernote .
 Implements create new message popup for user using select2 & summernote .
-26. Dynamically load malihu scrollable pane with ajax content. implement dynamic message navbar menu item to Dynamically load malihu scrollable pane with ajax content.
+*   Dynamically load malihu scrollable pane with ajax content. implement dynamic message navbar menu item to Dynamically load malihu scrollable pane with ajax content.
-27. Dynamically populate and fetch select2 AJAX data with/out custom result data. implements messages tables between users to implements Dynamically populate and fetch select2 AJAX data with/out custom result data.
+*   Dynamically populate and fetch select2 AJAX data with/out custom result data. implements messages tables between users to implements Dynamically populate and fetch select2 AJAX data with/out custom result data.
-28. Dynamically populate summernote editor plugin in JSP or from AJAX request's content. create a content table to implements Dynamically populate summernote editor plugin in JSP or from AJAX request's content.
+*   Dynamically populate summernote editor plugin in JSP or from AJAX request's content. create a content table to implements Dynamically populate summernote editor plugin in JSP or from AJAX request's content.
-29. Open image on client side to crop it and then upload cropped version to server. implements edit image file like profile images by Open image on client side to crop it and then upload cropped version to server.
+*   Open image on client side to crop it and then upload cropped version to server. implements edit image file like profile images by Open image on client side to crop it and then upload cropped version to server.
-30. Dynamic wizard with form and validations.
+*   Dynamic wizard with form and validations.
 Create page for adding new user using Dynamic wizard with form and validations.
-31. Implements a backend feature for mustache.java .
+*   Implements a backend feature for mustache.java .
 Dynamic storing of content contain template node to Implements a backend feature for mustache.java
-32. Dynamically list chart of accounts as parent/child records using fancytree plugin. implements a preview of File manager.
+*   Dynamically list chart of accounts as parent/child records using fancytree plugin. implements a preview of File manager.
 Dynamically list chart of accounts as parent/child records using fancytree plugin and see how to paginate result.

 ## `JavaTMP-User-Starter` Project Folder Structure
 The JavaTMP-User-Starter project folder structure is the same as JavaTMP-Static-Ajax one with the following main contents of its folder root: